hasura/graphql-engine/docs/graphql/core/databases/bigquery/schema/index.rst

 in BigQuery. **You don't need to write a GraphQL schema or resolvers.** See :ref:`How Hasura GraphQL engine works <how_it_works>` for more details.

-The Hasura console gives you UI tools that speed up your data-modelling process, or working with your existing database.
+The Hasura console gives you UI tools that speed up your data-modeling process, or working with your existing database.

 The Hasura GraphQL engine lets you do anything you would usually do with BigQuery by giving you GraphQL over native BigQuery constructs.